Estimated reading time: 2 minutes

 – Is the plan realistic, especially the timeline?

-– Have I reached the right stakeholder and discussed/reviewed the plan before I present it to the company
+– Have I reached the correct stakeholder and discussed/reviewed the plan before I present it to the company

-Maybe, because you are not creating the right environment for.
+Maybe, because you are not creating the right environment.
 Only maybe!

 Innovation environment needs: